Last Updated on 23rd May 2026 by peppe8o

 - Apache – Web Server Application – to expose HTML pages

-- MySQL – Database – to store records and data which need to be managed with apposite structures
+- MySQL – Database – to store records and data which need to be managed with appropriate structures

-Besides installing LAMP server to publish a website, you need to set also some networking configurations.
+Besides installing a LAMP server to publish a website, you also need to set some networking configurations.

-The very first thing to configure is to ensure that your Raspberry PI will acquire always the same IP address on every boot.
-This can be achieved by setting a static IP address on Raspberry PI and configuring your router to leave the same IP address associated with the RPI Mac Address (this part depends on your router model).
+The very first thing to configure is to ensure that your Raspberry PI will always acquire the same local IP address on every boot.
+This can be achieved by setting a static IP address on the Raspberry PI and configuring your router to leave the same IP address associated with the Raspberry Pi’s MAC address (this part depends on your router model).

-If you want to publish your web page on the internet, you also need to configure your router port-forwarding.
-You must forward external ports 80 (for HTTP) and/or 443 (for HTTPS) to Raspberry PI.
-You should also use a domain, being able to start with a free No-IP domain (please refer to configure No-IP DUC guide for the last part).
+If you want to publish your web page on the internet, you also need to configure your router’s port forwarding.
+You must forward external ports 80 (for HTTP) and/or 443 (for HTTPS) to the Raspberry PI.
+You should also use a domain, being able to start with a free No-IP domain (please refer to my No-IP DUC guide for the last part).

-In this tutorial, I’m going to show you how to install a LAMP server in your Raspberry PI.
-I’m going to use a cheap Raspberry PI Zero W, but this guide will apply to all Raspberry PI boards.
+In this tutorial, I’m going to show you how to install a LAMP server on your Raspberry PI.
+I’m going to use a Raspberry PI 4 Model B, but this guide will apply to all Raspberry PI boards.

 What We Need